National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/ETLProcess/Proposed Adeptia Workflow.md

     c. have as many valid values as we can inform (e.g. correct LOINC codes from lab text names);
     d. contains no overtly obsolete or invalid data.
     e. provide feedback loop with step 10
-10. OMOP Approved Data Quality Checks - generate DQOMOP_report - provide feeback loop to step 9
+10. OMOP Approved Data Quality Checks - generate DQDDashboard_result - provide result to dataPartnerSite for site evaluation.
-11. Contribute current instance of dataSet to the N3C data store
+11. Contribute current instance of dataSet to the N3C data store repository
 12. Create a backup of the current DataSet